Pad thai: Ingredients

-Pad Thai is made with rice noodles, which are stir fried with eggs and chopped firm tofu, flavored with tamarind juice, fish sauce, dried shrimp, garlic, shallots, and sometimes red chili pepper and palm sugar, and served with lime wedges and often crushed roasted peanuts.
-It may contain other vegetables like bean sprouts, garlic chives, preserved radish, and raw banana flowers.
+Pad thai is made with rice noodles, which are stir fried with eggs and chopped firm tofu, flavored with tamarind juice, fish sauce, dried shrimp, garlic, shallots, and sometimes red chili pepper and palm sugar, and served with lime wedges and often crushed roasted peanuts.
+It may contain other vegetables like bean sprouts, green onions, garlic chives, preserved radish, and raw banana flowers.
 It may also contain fresh shrimp, crab, squid, or other fish or meat.

 Many of the ingredients are provided on the side as condiments, such as red chili pepper, lime wedges, roasted peanuts, bean sprouts, garlic chives, and other miscellaneous fresh vegetables.
-Vegetarian versions may substitute soy sauce for the fish sauce and omit the shrimp entirely.
+Vegetarian versions may substitute the fish sauce with soy sauce and omit the shrimp entirely.